wesleytian/wesleytian.com/posts/startup.md

 Again, this is dependent on the company.
 In my experience, I've been fortunate to pick up decent engineering practices, perhaps better ones than if I were working at most companies in the world.
 The reasons for this are as follows.

-1. I began my time at Virtually by working on the codebase with Ish, who spent close to 2 years as a software engineer at Facebook and worked under a core [React](https://brainhub.eu/blog/10-famous-apps-using-reactjs-nowadays/) library developer.
+1. I began my time at Virtually by working on the codebase with Ish, who spent close to 2 years as a software engineer at Facebook and programmed with a famous [React](https://brainhub.eu/blog/10-famous-apps-using-reactjs-nowadays/) library contributor.

 2. Later, I worked with other employees and contractors well-versed in engineering– from a senior engineer with years of experience at PayPal and Coinbase to an ex-Google, 2x ACM ICPC world finalist, and lead software architect at the largest e-commerce company in Bangladesh.